-In the opinion of the members of the Uniting Church Investment Committee:
+In the opinion of the directors of Uniting Church Investment Committee:

-- a) the financial statements and notes set out on pages 1 to 28 of the Uniting Fund SA 2019 Financial Report: - i. comply with Australian Accounting Standards and other mandatory professional reporting requirements to the extent described in Note 1; and - ii. give a true and fair view of the Fund's financial position as at 31 December 2019 and of its performance, as represented by the results of its operations, changes in equity and cash flows, for the year ended on that date; and - b) there are reasonable grounds to believe that the Fund is able to pay its debts as and when they become due and payable; and
+- a) the financial statements and notes set out on pages 1 to 26 of the Uniting Fund SA 2020 Financial Report: - i. comply with Australian Accounting Standards and other mandatory professional reporting requirements; and - ii. give a true and fair view of the Fund's financial position as at 31 December 2020 and of its performance, as represented by the results of its operations, changes in equity and cash flows, for the year ended on that date - b) there are reasonable grounds to believe that the Fund is able to pay its debts as and when they become due and payable

-This declaration is made in accordance with a resolution of the Uniting Church Investment Committee.
+This declaration is made in accordance with a resolution of the directors of Uniting Church Investment Committee.